 government’s repressive policies or corruption is a loophole sledgehammered

-into the passage.
+into the scriptural passage.

 Second, Paul is writing to